-Electric car enthusiasts are well aware of the Nio Day annual event, which garners similar levels of excitement as Tesla’s Battery Day events.
-The Nio Day 2020 event was pushed to this year (held in January 2021) where the Nio ET7 was unveiled.
-While there is no announcement from the company, expect Nio Day 2021 to be scheduled within Q1 2022.
+Electric car enthusiasts are well aware of the Nio Day annual event, which garners similar excitement levels as Tesla’s Battery Day.
+The company pushed the Nio Day 2020 event to this year (held in January 2021), where the Nio ET7 was unveiled.
+While there is no announcement from the company, expect Nio Day 2021 to be scheduled within Q1 2022, as explained later in the story.
 What Nio has confirmed, however, is that the next launch from the company is another sedan.

-The Nio EF9 could sport the ultra-high density solid state battery cells, which incidentally was announced at the Nio Day 2020 this year.
-These cells promise a density of upto 360 Wh/kg, and were confirmed to reach customers by fourth quarter of 2022.
-Existing Nio users can swap their battery packs with a 150 kWh solid state cell, which brings with it range improvements up to 910 km on the EC6, and 1,000 km on the recently unveiled ET7 (which will initially retail with 70 kWh or 100 kWh battery packs.
+Whatever the final look and design, the Nio EF9 could sport the ultra-high density solid-state battery cells, which incidentally was announced at the Nio Day 2020 this year.
+These cells promise a density of up to 360 Wh/kg and were confirmed to reach customers by the fourth quarter of 2022.
+Existing Nio users can swap their battery packs with a 150 kWh solid-state cell, which brings with it range improvements up to 910 km on the EC6, and 1,000 km on the recently unveiled ET7 which will initially retail with 70 kWh or 100 kWh battery packs.

-We will closely follow the Nio EF9, but suffice to say that the anticipation for Nio Day 2021 has commenced.
+We will closely follow the Nio EF9, but it’s clear that the anticipation for Nio Day 2021 has commenced.

 Nio has started planning for the Nio Day 2021, which it could conduct between 1 December 2021 and 15 January 2022.
 Currently, the company is looking for the right city in China to host the event.